How To Install Fail2Ban to protect server from Brute Force SSH Login Attempts (Ubuntu):

 Write your personal IP address into the ignoreip line.
 You can separate each address with a space.
 IgnoreIP allows you white list certain IP addresses and make sure that they are not locked out from your VPS.
 Including your address will guarantee that you do not accidentally ban yourself from your own virtual private server.

-The next step is to decide on a bantime, the number of seconds that a host would be blocked from the server if they are found to be in violation of any of the rules.
+The next step is to decide on a bantime, the several seconds that a host would be blocked from the server if they are found to be in violation of any of the rules.
 This is especially useful in the case of bots, that once banned, will simply move on to the next target.
 The default is set for 10 minutes—you may raise this to an hour (or higher) if you like.

 Maxretry is the amount of incorrect login attempts that a host may have before they get banned for the length of the ban time.